Unalaska declares air-service emergency after fatal crash

 ANCHORAGE, Alaska (AP) — Unalaska city officials have declared a local emergency because of a lack of air service following a recent fatal plane crash that led to the suspension of regular flights.

-The Anchorage Daily News reports the City Council also passed a resolution Tuesday that states the city wants to start organizing chart flights.
+The Anchorage Daily News reports the City Council also passed a resolution Tuesday that states the city wants to start organizing charter flights.
 The city would need a waiver to the U.S. Department of Transportation’s public charter operator requirements.

 The action comes after regular air service was suspended after the Oct.
 17 crash of a Saab 2000 twin-engine turboprop, which overran the runway.